 There is, of course, little apparent need for an agreement when all is going well.
 But when there are difficulties they can provide a basis for discussion and resolution.
 Boundaries of responsibility, normal patterns and expectations, and processes for dealing with the exceptional all need to be set out, so that everyone knows where they stand from the outset.
 Such an agreement also provides a basis for regular review of how things are going, as well as for review of remuneration if responsibilities or duties change.

-If you would like further guidance on drawing up a contract, please contact the RSCM office on 01722 424848 or enquiries(at)rscm.com.
+If you would like further guidance on drawing up a contract, please contact the RSCM office on 01722 424848 or firstname.lastname@example.org.

 HMRC changed the regulations in April 2013 about how employees are paid through PAYE.
-HMRC have provided us with advice on how these changes affect the payment of church musicians.
+HMRC has provided us with advice on how these changes affect the payment of church musicians.